cugni/class25thOfMay/README.md

 CREATE TABLE ..
 ```

-Modifying the previous python code you can generate a random workload on the nodes.
-In the meantime, you can use jconsole for looking at the cluster behavior.
-For instance, you can look into the  MBeans tab at the metric *org.apache.cassandra.metrics.ClientRequest.Read* for seeing how the load distributes between nodes.
-One tip: double clicking on the metrics opens a graph over the time.
+By modifying the previous python code you can generate a random workload on the nodes.
+In the meantime, you can use jconsole to look at the cluster behavior.
+For instance, you can look into the  MBeans tab at the metric *org.apache.cassandra.metrics.ClientRequest.Read* to see how the load distributes between nodes.
+One tip: double clicking on the metrics opens a graph of the value changing over the time.

 ```bash
 ccm jconsole # Starts a jconsole for each node.